joshkuogithub/SpaceInvader/README.md

 -----------------------------
 A classic Arcade game.
 You are about to save the galaxy on a Nokia5510 LCD screen.
-Game operation is very intuitive.
+Game control is very intuitive.
+Watch the demo video on Youtube: https://youtu.be/PbEe4651eyA Good Luck Saving the Galaxy!
-1) Slide pot - Playership movement.
-2) Bush button - Player action, fire!.
-Good Luck!

 Hardware Specs
 -----------------------------